By: Shayne Prinsloo

 Do I always need two flies?

 Two flies cover depth and profile better, but a single fly is cleaner in snaggy water.
-If you’re learning, start two-fly and simplify when needed.

-What’s the #1 reason people struggle with euro nymphing?
+What’s the #1 reason people struggle with Euro nymphing?

 Fishing too far.
-Shorten distance and you’ll immediately improve contact, strike detection, and depth control.
+Shorten distance and you’ll immediately improve contact, strike detection and depth control.